Buyer's Guide

 Noise and Guest Experience

 A combustion engine produces continuous noise that competes with the venue environment.
 In a zoo, it disturbs animals.
 In a mall, it disrupts nearby tenants.
 In a park, it undermines the outdoor experience.
 The Wattman electric drive is near-silent.
-The only sound is the optional locomotive audio — which can be turned on or off.
+The only sound is the optional locomotive audio, which can be turned on or off.

 Reliability and Uptime

 Gas engines are subject to cold-start failures, fuel system issues, and mechanical wear that increases with operating hours.
 The Wattman 5th generation e-Pedal electric drive has significantly fewer moving parts and has been refined over 30 years of commercial operation.
-It charges overnight and runs all day — every day.
+It charges overnight and runs all day, every day.

 Environmental Suitability

-Zoos, botanical gardens, nature parks, and resort grounds all have environments where fumes and noise cause real damage — to animals, to plant life, and to the guest experience that the venue depends on.
+Zoos, botanical gardens, nature parks, and resort grounds all have environments where fumes and noise cause real damage to animals, to plant life, and to the guest experience the venue depends on.
 Electric operation is the only appropriate choice for these environments.
 No gas-powered alternative is viable.

 Long-Term Value

 A purpose-built chassis designed for continuous commercial passenger operation lasts significantly longer than a repurposed utility frame running outside its design parameters.
 Wattman trains are built to operate daily for years.
-The lower purchase price of some gas alternatives often disappears within the first few years of higher fuel, maintenance, and downtime costs.
+The lower purchase price of some gas alternatives disappears within the first few years of higher fuel, maintenance, and downtime costs.

 Frequently Asked Questions